Saturation diving: Work of breathing

-High pressure nervous syndrome
+High-pressure nervous syndrome

-High pressure nervous syndrome (HPNS) is a neurological and physiological diving disorder that results when a diver descends below about 500 ft while breathing a helium–oxygen mixture.
-The effects depend on the rate of descent and the depth.
-HPNS is a limiting factor in future deep diving.
-HPNS can be reduced by using a small percentage of nitrogen in the gas mixture.
+High-pressure nervous syndrome (HPNS) is a neurological and physiological diving disorder that results when a diver descends below about 500 ft while breathing a helium–oxygen mixture.
+The effects depend on the rate of descent and the depth, with slow descent reducing the effects.
+HPNS is a limiting factor in future deep diving, but can be reduced by using a small percentage of nitrogen in the gas mixture.
+Hydrogen in the breathing gas also appears to reduce the effects of HPNS, but the effect has not been extensively studied due to the fire and explosion hazard involved in managing mixtures which contain hydrogen and oxygen.
+There is some circumstantial evidence that HPNS symptoms increase when chamber temperature is too high.

 Compression arthralgia

 Compression arthralgia is a deep aching pain in the joints caused by exposure to high ambient pressure at a relatively high rate of compression, experienced by underwater divers.
 The pain may occur in the knees, shoulders, fingers, back, hips, neck or ribs, and may be sudden and intense in onset and may be accompanied by a feeling of roughness in the joints.
 Onset commonly occurs around 60 msw (meters of sea water), and symptoms are variable depending on depth, compression rate and personal susceptibility.
 Intensity increases with depth and may be aggravated by exercise.
 Compression arthralgia is generally a problem of deep diving, particularly deep saturation diving, where at sufficient depth even slow compression may produce symptoms.
 The use of trimix can reduce the symptoms.
 Spontaneous improvement may occur over time at depth, but this is unpredictable, and pain may persist into decompression.
 Compression arthralgia may be easily distinguished from decompression sickness as it starts during descent, is present before starting decompression, and resolves with decreasing pressure, the opposite of decompression sickness.
 The pain may be sufficiently severe to limit the diver's capacity for work, and may also limit the depth of downward excursions.